selling you items , you need to consider the following:

 Q: There is a stamp on my ring indicating 18K.
 Is this reliable?

 A: No unfortunately not always.
-Although most countries require manufacturers to stamp the gold content of their jewelry, very few countries enforce these laws or require an independent third party to evaluate the item.
+Although most countries require manufacturers to stamp the jewellery content of their jewelry, very few countries enforce these laws or require an independent third party to evaluate the item.
 The stamp on your jewelry may be correct, but it is quite common to receive jewelry that is fraudulently stamped.
 Our trained professionals will test each piece before the deal is concluded.

 Q: What testing methods are used to determine purity?